Kazhnuz/awesome-gnome/README.md

 - [Tilix](https://github.com/gnunn1/terminix/) is a tiling terminal emulator for GNOME.
 - [GPaste](https://github.com/Keruspe/GPaste) is a clipboard manager for GNOME (that is composed of both an applicaiton and an extension).
 - [Peek](https://github.com/phw/peek) is a simple screen recorder that saves your recording as a GIF.
-- [NFO Viewer](https://github.com/otsaloma/nfoview) is a simple viewer for NFO files, beating text editors with preset font and encoding settings and clickable hyperlink support.
-- [Paperwork](https://github.com/openpaperwork/paperwork) is a personal document manager for scanned documents and PDFs.

 ### System